haxys-labs/bitburner_scripts/README.md

 For license information, read the LICENSE file.

+## Full-Auto

+The `run.js` script is designed to automate as much as possible from ground zero.
+The goal is to be able to download and execute `run.js` by itself and trust it to download and execute whatever else it needs to function.

 ## Packages

 The `deploy.js` script is capable of deploying script packages to other hosts.
 The following packages have been created: